-No One Eats Alone is a positive initiative from nonprofit Beyond Differences aimed at creating a lunchtime of inclusion.
+No One Eats Alone is a positive initiative from the nonprofit Beyond Differences aimed at creating a lunchtime of inclusion.
 Organized by students for students, middle schools across the nation look beyond differences and find ways to start conversations at lunchtime – with everyone.
 No one eats alone.

 HOW TO OBSERVE NO ONE EATS ALONE DAY

 - Join the movement.
 If your school doesn’t participate, encourage them to start.

 - Create an inclusive lunchroom at your school and encourage each other to engage in positive conversations.